sinsunsan/open-source-architecture-toolkit/readme.md

 * Open source elements of projects (openbricks.io)
 * Participatory design project (wikibuilding)

-### Which licence to use for open source architecture
+### the licences for open source architecture

 * Creative commons licences
 * Open source hardware
 * MIT licences
 * ....
+*

+### The business models of open source architecture

+Writing...

-### How to encourage collaboration between open source architecture communities
+### How to encourage collaboration on open source architecture projects

-### Which type of communication is needed to move forward the projects
+To write...

-### Which tools to communicate in open source architecture communities
+### How to communicate and collaborate on open source architecture projects

+To write...

-### How to make reusability more than a good principle
+### How to make an open source element reusable

+To write...

-### How to follow up open source element derivatives or improvments
+### How to follow and compare open source element derivatives

+To write...

-### Are all projects suitable for open source architecture
+### Are all projects suitable for open source architecture ?

-### What are possible business models for open source architecture
+To write...